WHAT IS RFID?

 RFID technology can be divided into three types according to the power supply mode of its tags, called passive RFID, active RFID, and semi-active RFID.

 Passive RFID is the earliest, most mature, and the most widely used technology.
-In passive RFID, the RFID tag completes this exchange by receiving an electromagnetic signal from an RFID reader and power itself through its inductive coil.
+In passive RFID, the RFID tag completes this exchange by receiving an electromagnetic signal from an RFID reader and powering itself through its inductive coil.
 Since no power supply is needed, the passive RFID tag can reach centimeters size or even smaller, while it can be simply structured, low cost, and long service life.
-However, the effective identification range of passive RFID is usually not long, which is generally used for proximity to middle range identification.
-Passive RFID mainly works in frequency band 125KHz, 13.56MHz and 900MHz, its typical applications include access card, transportation, and ID card, immobilizer, animal identification, and industrial & logistics.
+However, the effective identification range of passive RFID is usually not long, which is generally used for proximity to middle-range identification.
+Passive RFID mainly works in frequency band 125KHz, 13.56MHz, and 900MHz, its typical applications include access cards, transportation, ID card, immobilizer, animal identification, and industrial & logistics.

-The rise of active RFID is not long, but it has played an important role in various fields, especially in the electronic toll collection system on the highway.
+The rise of active RFID is not long, but it has played an important role in various fields, especially in the electronic toll collection system on highways.
 The active RFID tag actively sends signals to the RFID reader through an external power supply and it is relatively big.
 But it also has a longer transmission distance and higher transmission speed.
-A typical active RFID tag can communicate with an RFID reader at up to 100 meters distance with up to 1,700 times/second.
+A typical active RFID tag can communicate with an RFID reader at up to 100 meters distance up to 1,700 times/second.
 Active RFID mainly works in higher frequency bands such as 900MHz, 2.45GHz, and 5.8GHz, and has a very strong anti-collision function.
 The long reading distance and high speed of active RFID make it indispensable in some challenging applications.
-Crepak is one of active RFID tag manufacturers that can provide very economical active RFID tags to meet different applications.

 To identify who, when, and where enters a building or a room and to allow or deny this entry.